Reshaping Church Life

 As with worship, it is important that congregations ensure that arrangements are in place to ensure physical distancing and precautions are in place and adhered to, to reduce the potential spread of COVID-19.
 In addition, the Scottish Government has advised the following:

-- Singing or chanting should not take place
+- Congregational singing or chanting should not take place in areas covered by levels 2, 3 and 4

 - The minister or deacon should remain physically distanced from the couple when leading worship

-- The couple can remove face coverings throughout the ceremony (when the minister or deacon is conducting the act of worship but not before of afterwards); however the minister or deacon should take extra care when standing in front of the couple during this period
+- The couple can remove face coverings throughout the ceremony (when the minister or deacon is conducting the act of worship but not before or afterwards, when the couple arrive at the church and are waiting to enter, or having photographs taken whilst waiting to leave); however the minister or deacon should take extra care when standing in front of the couple during this period.
+There may be points during the ceremony, such as signing the schedule or leaving the church when the couple cannot remain physically distanced from the minister or deacon and, if partitions are not used (or plexi-glass screens or equivalent) face coverings for the minister or deacon and couple may be necessary.

 - The couple's spoken responses or vows should not be in a raised voice